What's it like to live in Anchorage, AK?

 What's the weather like in Anchorage, AK?

 Yes, Anchorage is cold.
 But perhaps not as cold as you may expect.
 Wreathed in the Chugach Mountains and regulated by the currents off the Pacific Ocean, Anchorage's winters are actually milder than those of noted cold-weather metro areas like Minneapolis.
-While there have been some winters with epic snowfalls (2011-2012 saw about 134 inches of powder), the average is 74 inches.
+While there have been some winters with epic snowfalls (2011-2012 saw about 134 inches of powder), the average is much less.

 What's the best way to get around Anchorage, AK?

 Navigating Anchorage is simple (the downtown area is laid out on a numerical and alphabetized grid system), but you'll need a vehicle to reach neighborhoods outside the city center, as well as other parts of the metro area, like Wasilla and Girdwood.

 The Anchorage People Mover public buses are pretty reliable, inexpensive and have an up-to-the-minute bus tracker app.
 However, buses largely only run once or twice an hour and don't reach the fringes of the city.
 Anchorage also has Uber and Lyft, as well as a handful of taxi companies.

 Anchorage is fairly bikeable – so much so, that you'll see a really hardcore legion of fat-tire biking enthusiasts commuting to work in the gnarliest conditions.
 The metro area has more than 120 miles of developed trails.

-Ted Stevens Anchorage International Airport has nonstop flights to several major U.S. cities, including Seattle, Los Angeles, Denver and Honolulu, and also operates America's largest and busiest floatplane base.
+Ted Stevens Anchorage International Airport has nonstop flights to several major U.S. cities and also operates America's largest and busiest floatplane base.
 There are also smaller charter operations that can take you into more remote communities throughout Alaska, such as Kodiak and Kenai.

 There's also the Alaska Railroad, though that's used more by tourists during summer months to head north to Denali National Park or Fairbanks or south to Seward.
 Most of the trains don't operate in the off-season.